 - gain insight into an author’s work through careful exploration

 B.S. in Linguistics

-Some English teachers are more adept at dealing with matters of linguistic origin than they are at handling the various topics within a work of literature.
-That’s perfectly fine, and it’s why the field of linguistics exists.
-Those who pursue this topic while at the undergraduate level will be excellent at teaching writing classes as well as classes in vocabulary, helping students prepare for the SAT and for their college pursuits.
+Some English teachers are more adept at dealing with matters of linguistic origin than they are at handling the various topics in a work of literature.
+That’s perfectly fine, and it’s why the linguistics field exists.
+Those who pursue this topic while at the undergraduate level will be excellent at teaching writing classes and classes in vocabulary,.
+They’ll also be able to help students prepare for the SAT and for their college pursuits.